 kubetui --config-file /path/to/your/config.yaml

-The configuration file allows you to modify various aspects of the UI, including:
+The configuration file allows you to modify:

 Border Styles: Customize the border styles of different UI components.